 The Committee's key risk management role is to provide assurance on the adequacy of the Council's Risk Management Framework (RMF) and the associated control environment by reviewing the mechanisms for assessing and managing risk.
-The role places the Committee at the centre of the Council's implementation of the RMF and associated policies and practices.

 The Committee has responsibility for approving the RMF, consisting of Risk Management Policy, Process Guide, Risk Reporting guide and Strategy, and in addition to this, roles and responsibilities are set out.
 The RMF provides a guide to the benefits of risk management and how to incorporate it into the various activities of the Council.
 It provides guidance on when to escalate and when to de-escalate reporting of risks.
-During the year the Committee approved the RMF and its Strategy for continuous improvement of risk management and has started to select individual risks from the Council's Risk Register for scrutiny
+During the year the Committee approved the RMF and its Strategy for continuous improvement of risk management and has started to select and review individual risks from the Council's Risk Register.
+It also received quarterly reports of the Council's Risk Register.